 Belrad: Chaotic Neutral.
 God of thieves, stealing, covetousness, greed, gambling, trickery, cheating, swindling, jesting, revelry, luck, traps, escape, swiftness.
 Favoured by Rogues and Bards.
 Also called the Veiled God, the Shadow, the Jealous God, the Laughing God.

 Melianar: Lawful Evil.
 Goddess of suffering, pain, torture, torment, flagellation, malice, vanity, supremacy, hierarchy, matriarchy, snake people.
 Twin sister of Toki.
 May take the form of a marilith armed with unholy flails and swords.
-Also called the Scourge Goddess, Lady of the Lash.
-The goddess and her worshippers draw power and pleasure from infecting living creatures, torturing captives physically and psychologically, raping, starving, mutilating and sacrificing sentient creatures.
-In addition, every worshipper must practice daily flagellation.
+Also called the Scourge Goddess, Lady of the Lash, Bringer of Misery.
+All worshippers are required to practice daily flagellation.
 Cult members are divided into two groups, the Acolytes or Red Cloaks, and above them, the Adepts or Black Cloaks.
 The Acolytes include Fighters, Rogues, Death Knights and other classes dedicated to physical combat.
 The Adepts include Clerics, Wizards, Psionicists and other classes dedicated to magical or psionic combat.
 Worshippers must obey their superiors without question, lest they be put to death.
 According to Melianar's dogma, only those who can inflict and receive pain are worthy and deserve to walk the earth.
 All others are slaves to be used by true worshippers as mere tools, toys and sacrifices.
 The symbol of Melianar is a triple flail.

 Sunnathar: Lawful Evil.
 God of tyranny, oppression, militarism, deviousness, extortion, blackmailing, temptation, intimidation, manipulation, deception, devils, dragons.
 Twin brother of Palanthias, his archrival and sworn enemy.
 Also called the Lord of Lies, Lord of Deceit, the Iron Lord.
 May take the form of a six-armed pit fiend, or that of a powerful chimera or dragon.
 Sunnathar often seeks and maintains a close alliance with other malevolent powers and gods, such as Melianar.
 The Knights of Sunnathar are organised into a strict hierarchy of three groups: the Grey Knights, Black Knights and Supreme Knights.
 According to theologians, Sunnathar keeps a copy of every weapon in existence inside a Great Armoury located within his domain.